YuzhenYe/WET/README.md

 ```

 Week 3 (next week -- 05/09/2018)
-  Topics
-   1) Different ways to get user's inputs (data): argv, cin, and reading from a file!
+- Different ways to get user's inputs (data): argv, cin, and reading from a file!
-   2) Arrays
+- Arrays
-   3) coding practice: BitsBytes.cpp, write a program to find out how many distinct values a 16-bit unsigned integer would be able to represent (use a loop to compute 2^n)!
+- coding practice: BitsBytes.cpp, write a program to find out how many distinct values a 16-bit unsigned integer would be able to represent (use a loop to compute 2^n)!
-   4) coding practice: NumArrayPlay.cpp, write a program, in which you declare an array of 10 integers, and write a loop to find out the maximum number in the array.
+- coding practice: NumArrayPlay.cpp, write a program, in which you declare an array of 10 integers, and write a loop to find out the maximum number in the array.

 # Goals: